canonical/ubuntu-server-documentation/tutorial.md

 We hope our tutorials make as few assumptions as possible and are broadly accessible to anyone with an interest in Ubuntu Server.
 They should also be a good place to start learning about Ubuntu Server in general, how it works, and what it's capable of.

-## Core tutorial
+## Getting started

-In our **core tutorial**, you will learn how to set up an Ubuntu Server; from installing using a bootable USB device, to navigating the Server installer menu.
+Here, you will learn how to set up an Ubuntu Server; from installing using a bootable USB device, to navigating the Server installer menu.

 |||
 |--|--|